Steamboat Springs, Colorado: Historic buildings

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 10.1 sqmi, all of it land except for the Yampa River.

 The Yampa Valley and surrounding area contain several geothermal hot springs.
 The city is named after the Steamboat Spring, located near the present-day library and the old train depot.
 The spring itself was so named because its bubbling sounded like a steamboat to early settlers.

-Though there are no steamboats in the town, except for an allegorical "steamboat" playground in West Lincoln Park which was designed to resemble a steamboat and has since been mostly torn down, the area does offer hot springs that are open to the public.
+Though there are no steamboats in the town, except for an allegorical "steamboat" playground in West Lincoln Park which was designed to resemble a steamboat and has since been mostly torn down.
+The area offers hot springs that are open to the public.

-The Yampa River flows through the middle of town, with several tributary creeks joining in town – Fish Creek, Spring Creek, Soda Creek, and more.
+The Yampa River flows through the middle of town.

 Climate

 According to the Köppen Climate Classification system, Steamboat Springs has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Steamboat Springs was 100 F on June 29, 1990, while the coldest temperature recorded was -54 F on January 7, 1913.